microsoft/ApplicationInsights-dotnet/CONTRIBUTING.md

 Web and PerformanceCollector fails with error related to 'Port conflicts' - its possible that some prior tests has not released ports.
 	Workaround - Kill all running IISExpress processes and re-run tests.

 All/many functional tests fail with error "Incorrect number of items.
 Expected: 1 Received: 0" when ran from Visual Studio IDE.
-Look for warnings in Visual Studio output window which contains errors like 'Unable to copy file
+Look for warnings in Visual Studio output window which contains errors like 'Unable to copy dll file due to file being locked..' etc.

+Workarounds:
+1. Close all instances of Visual Studio/cmd windows where scripts were run and retry.
+2. One can use advanced tools like 'process explorer' to find out which process is locking files.
+Kill the process and retry.
+3. Delete bin folder from repository root and rebuild.
+3. Restart machine if none of the above helps.

 Dependency Collector functional tests fail with messages like "Assert.AreEqual failed.
 Expected:<1>.
 Actual<0>." or "All apps are not healthy", then its likely that Docker installation has some issues.

 Workaround if you are trying first time - Make sure you can run ```docker run hello-world``` successfully to confirm that your machine is Docker ready.
 Also, the very first time DependencyCollector tests are run, all Docker images are downloaded from web and this could potentially take an hour or so.
 This is only one time per machine.
 Alternate workaround if you have previously run the tests successfully atleast once - execute the ```dockercleanup.ps1``` from repository root to cleanup any containers from prior runs.

 The test code intentionally does not clean up the containers it spun up.
 This is to enable fast re-runs of the tests.
-If the WebApp code is changed, then Docker-Compose will detect it, and re-build the container.
+If the Test App code is changed, then Docker-Compose will detect it, and re-build the container.
 If you want to do clean up all the containers created by the test, execute the ```dockercleanup.ps1``` from repository root.
 This is typically required if tests were aborted in the middle of a run for some reason.

 If none of the above helps, please open an issue in Github describing the problem.